The latest computer standards and details of the standard load can be found at the Technology Fund site below:

 Inventory and Software Management

-LANDesk is a client management applications that provides OIT the ability to manage thousands of SMU computers.
-Each computer is installed with the LANDesk agent.
+Ivanti is a client management applications that provides OIT the ability to manage thousands of SMU computers.
+Each computer is installed with the Ivanti agent.
 This agent provides the following functionality:

 - Electronic inventory of hardware and software